OptDev/local-data/README.md

 https://nodejs.org/en/download
 Note: The Ndoe application can be installed anywhere and the default that they suggest is best.
 Do not install it into the same directory as any Optuma programs.

+### Install Visual Studio Code
+VSC is a code editor provided for free by Microsoft.
+You can download it from https://code.visualstudio.com/download If you already have VSC installed, make sure you restart it after installing Node above.

 ### Download Optuma Node Server

 ```